Skip to content

 """

-Resizes either a wavefront or PSF by either padding or cropping.
+Resizes either a wavefront or PSF by padding or cropping.
 Note this class

 only supports padding and cropping of even sizes to even sizes, and odd sizes to